Game of Thrones Tour Croatia: Visit Real Filming Locations in Dubrovnik, Split & Beyond

 Other Places To Visit

-For fans and soon-to-be-fans, I would have to say this is a great amalgamation of Dubrovnik history, secret local spots and pure Game of Thrones obsession.
-The only thing that could possibly have made it better was if Peter Dinklage replaced Tom as my guide.
+For fans and soon-to-be-fans, I would have to say this is a great amalgamation of Dubrovnik history, secret local spots, and pure Game of Thrones obsession.
+The only thing that could have made it better was if Peter Dinklage replaced Tom as my local expert guides.
 Sorry, Tom.
-Smile

 LOOK HOW EASY IT IS TO PIN THIS!